mmnowak/mp3_ludido/README.md

 * Contains three fields: Username, Password and Confirm password.
 All fields are required.
 * The user can only registered if the passwords match.
 * The passwords are hashed for security.
-* The username needs to be unique; if the username is already taken, user is notified via flash message.
+* The username needs to be unique; if the username is already taken, the user is notified via flash message.

 User stories covered: 7.